In the beginning, I just wanted to grow some fishing worms.

 I first started with European Nightcrawlers because I was a fisherwoman myself and I could relate to fishing.
 It was a hit.

 Before I knew it, I had orders coming in and started selling.
 I needed to be able to grow the worms get them to bait size but weren’t sure how to do that.

 I then joined L.J.
 Shier's “worm breeding” program and started breeding and growing out the worms as the pros do.
 So then I needed another building so we built the hoop house below.

-Now I could start my worm breeding and getting the worms to bait size.
-It was temp controlled so I didn’t have to worry about getting too hot or too cold.
+Now I could start my worm breeding and get the worms to bait size.
+It was temperature-controlled so I didn’t have to worry about them getting too hot or too cold.
 I just kept growing and selling worms to fishermen.
 I was having the time of my life.

 People would ask if I had red wigglers but at the time all I wanted to do was grow worms to fish with.

 Then the COVID-19 pandemic hit and my whole approach with worm farming changed.
 I knew red wigglers were the ticket.